-Operation Encompass data will form part of the termly safeguarding report to Governors.
+All Operation Encompass data(including new MfH notifications) will form part of the termly safeguarding report to Governors.
 All information is anonymised for these reports.

 The school has used the Operation Encompass Key Adult Responsibilities checklist to ensure that all appropriate actions have been taken.